jerradpatch/ui-patterns/README.md

   - 1. stop using the Q promise library.
 Typescript polyfills ES6 promises, so use typescript and use ES6 promise syntax https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise

+4. Deep object fetching
+ - becuase we dont know if an object contains the structure desired when fetching a value from a deeply nested object.
+We introduced https://github.com/jerradpatch/underscore.get .
+This will allow us to elegantly fetch deeply from an object and drovide a default value if the object value is unobtainable.

 # CSS Components
  - 1 use BEM naming strategy for all components http://getbem.com/